corda/corda-docs-portal/content/en/platform/corda/4.12/community/comm-upgrade-guide.md

 #### Legacy contracts

-Corda 4.12 introduces the concept of legacy contracts, a new `legacy-contracts` folder required when operating a network where not all nodes are running Corda 4.12.
+Corda 4.12 introduces the concept of *legacy contracts*.
+A new `legacy-contracts` folder is required when operating a network where not all nodes are running Corda 4.12.

 {{< note >}}
 If you are not using a mixed network, you do not need the `legacy-contracts` folder.